 Bates won the CBA’s Rookie-of-the-Year award with the ‘Jacks in 1979 and also conquered the league’s slam dunk contest at the 1979 All-Star Game, played in the middle of a blizzard in Rochester, New York.
 Rochester was also the site of a classic Bates moment a month earlier, during a match against the Rochester Zeniths.
 Incensed over a traveling call, Bates whipped the basketball at the head of the referee, knocking the man briefly unconscious.
 In today’s world, sending an official to dreamland would likely earn a season-long suspension.
 CBA Commissioner Jim Drucker suspended Bates for one game.

-Midway through a second spectacular season in Maine, Bates got a call-up to the floundering post-Bill Walton Portland Trail Blazers in February 1980.
+Midway through a second spectacular season in Maine, Bates got a call-up to the Portland Trail Blazers in February 1980.
 Bates was one of the first CBA players to earn a 10-day contract to the NBA and certainly the first to make an impact.
-During the 1980′s and 1990′s as the CBA grew into a relationship as the Official Developmental League of the NBA, the 10-day short term contract would become the Holy Grail to the ballplayers grinding it out day-by-day in the CBA, dealing with the terrible pay, endless bus trips, crummy facilities and empty stands.
+During the 1980’s and 1990’s the 10-day short term contract would become the Holy Grail to the ballplayers grinding it out in the CBA, dealing with the terrible pay, endless bus trips, crummy facilities and empty stands.
 Bates made the most of his.